jontooy/Arabic-Image-Captioning-using-Transformers/README.md

     abstract = "",
 }
 ```
-Or cite the original masterthesis:
+Or cite the original Master's thesis:

 ```
 @mastersthesis{emami2022aracap,